agileobjects/ReadableExpressions/README.md

 string readable = myExpression.ToReadableString();
 ```

-...it also works on [DynamicLanguageRuntime](https://www.nuget.org/packages/DynamicLanguageRuntime) expressions.
+...this also works on [DynamicLanguageRuntime](https://www.nuget.org/packages/DynamicLanguageRuntime) expressions.

 All code is licensed with the [MIT licence](LICENCE.md).
 Check out
 [the documentation](https://readableexpressions.readthedocs.io) for more!